0xBOBF/gnome-42-slackbuilds/SBOPKG_SETUP.md

 ``` bash
 git clone https://gitlab.com/SlackBuilds.org/slackbuilds.git -b master ./testing
 ```
-Now we want to add our slackbuilds to the repo so we can use both SBo and our builds.
+Now we want to add our slackbuilds to the repo so we can use both SBo and GNOME builds.
 The following commands clone the repo, then copy the slackbuilds to the proper hierarchy, using a 'gnome' sub-directory:
 ``` bash